Divorce When Other Spouse Refuses to Give Divorce

 Thus, you do not need the consent of your spouse to file a Divorce Petition in the appropriate Court.

-Contested Divorce is when only one spouse wants divorce whereas the other party is not willing to get a Divorce.
+If one spouse wishes to obtain a divorce but the other spouse refuses to give it, the spouse desiring divorce from the other can file for a Contested Divorce.
+Contested Divorce is when only one spouse wants divorce whereas the other party is not willing to give Divorce.
+In a contested divorce, one party is seeking a divorce while the other party is opposing it.
 There are some grounds upon which one party can file for Contested Divorce.
-However, the grounds may slightly differ depending upon the religion (personal laws) of parties or the Statutes under which Divorce is sought for example, Hindu Marriage Act, Christian Divorce Act, Muslim Personal Laws, etc.
+However, the grounds may slightly differ depending upon the religion (personal laws) of parties or the Statutes under which Divorce is sought, for example, the Hindu Marriage Act, Christian Divorce Act, Muslim Personal Laws, etc.

 Grounds for one-sided or Contested Divorce have been discussed below:

 Cruelty has been given a wide definition by Indian Courts.
 Cruelty may be physical or mental.
-Physical cruelty is the actual hitting / torturing etc., whereas mental cruelty could be the emotional torture that the spouse put the other through.
-Thus, both mental and physical cruelty are grounds for seeking divorce.
-Under the Hindu Divorce Laws in India, if one spouse has a reasonable fear in the mind that the partner’s conduct in all likelihood be injurious or harmful, then there is sufficient ground for obtaining divorce due to cruelty by the spouse.
+Physical cruelty is the actual hitting/torturing etc., whereas mental cruelty could be the emotional torture that the spouse put the other through.
+Thus, both mental and physical cruelty are grounds for seeking a divorce.
+Under the Hindu Divorce Laws in India, if one spouse has a reasonable fear in mind that the partner’s conduct in all likelihood is injurious or harmful, then there is sufficient ground for obtaining divorce due to cruelty by the spouse. -

-If one spouse deserts the other without reasonable cause, the other one can file for divorce upon this ground.
-However, the spouse who abandons the other should have an intention to desert and this should be proved by way of evidence as well.
+If one spouse deserts the other without reasonable cause, the other one can file for divorce on this ground.
+However, the spouse who abandons the other should have the intention to desert and this should be proved by way of evidence as well.
 As per Hindu laws for divorce, the desertion should have lasted at least 2 consecutive years.
-For Christians, however, a sole reason of desertion is not a ground for Divorce.
+For Christians, however, the sole reason for desertion is not a ground for Divorce. -

 If one spouse converts to another religion, Divorce can be sought by the other spouse.
-This ground of Divorce does not require any time to have passed before divorce can be filed.
+This ground of Divorce does not require any time to have passed before a divorce can be filed. -

-If one spouse becomes incapacitated of performing normal daily duties that are required to be performed in marriage due to some mental disorder or illness, divorce on this ground can be sought.
-However, to invoke this ground it is necessary that normal duties of married life cannot be performed.
+If one spouse becomes incapacitated from performing normal daily duties that are required to be performed in marriage due to some mental disorder or illness, divorce on this ground can be sought.
+However, to invoke this ground it is necessary that normal duties of married life cannot be performed. -

 If one spouse has not been heard of being alive for a time period of the last 7 years by individuals who would have heard about such a person if he/she were alive, then the other spouse who is alive can seek to obtain a judicial decree of divorce on this ground.